 Only 30% of U.S. adults have an account with an online bank, according to a NextAdvisor survey.
 Yet they offer considerable perks.

 Compared to national bank chains with a network of physical locations, online-only banks have far less overhead.
 This helps explain why they offer more competitive interest rates, and typically charge fewer and lower fees.
 Many of them also forgo common fees (such as monthly maintenance fees) or offer other benefits (such as early direct deposit), in line with their role as banking industry disruptors.
-Among U.S. adults not currently using online banks, 20% said they were more likely to open an account with an online bank due to social distancing measures.

 Are High-Yield Savings Accounts Safe?